silverton-io/buz/site/docs/why.md

 Honeypot ships with both Go binaries and a Docker image.
 This results in minimal artifacts to deploy, maintain, and monitor, and an entirely cloud-agnostic deployment model.

-Want to deploy on GCP Cloud Run?
-Easy.
+Want to deploy on GCP Cloud Run? ✅

-Want to deploy with GKE, EKS, or in k8s?
-Easy.
+Want to deploy with GKE, EKS, or in k8s? ✅

-Want to deploy on bare metal?
-Easy.
+Want to deploy on bare metal? ✅

 **TL;DR:**

-- Want to have x-cloud event tracking?
-Honeypot.
+- Want to have x-cloud event tracking? ✅
-- Want to migrate clouds?
-Honeypot.
+- Want to migrate clouds? ✅

 ## **Rich metadata and stream introspection**

 After years of building, maintaining, and managing event tracking systems there's one thing that has always stuck out: ***more metadata and expedited knowledge of what is happening within the stream would be unbelievably empowering***.

-This usually happens at the tail end of the pipeline - in the data warehouse. **Honeypot aims to flip this on its head.**
+This usually happens at the tail end of the pipeline - in the data warehouse. **Not awesome.**

 **TL;DR:**